ngs-doo/revenj/tutorials/revenj-tutorial-notifications.md

 ####How to use it

-This allows it to provide several complex features through some simple services such as [`IDataChangeNotification`](https://github.com/ngs-doo/revenj/blob/master/csharp/Domain/Revenj.DomainPatterns.Interface/Notification.cs) or through `IDataContext`.
-Change notification is a singleton which is getting invoked asyncly from database on commit.
+This allows it to provide several complex features through some simple services such as [`IDataChangeNotification`](https://github.com/ngs-doo/revenj/blob/master/csharp/Core/Revenj.Core.Interface/DomainPatterns/Notification.cs) or through `IDataContext`.
+Change notification is a singleton which is getting invoked asynchronously from database on commit.
 Thus events will be raised with a small delay.
 An example of registering for changes on an aggregate root Post will look like:

     IDataContext ctx = ...
     var changes = ctx.Track<Post>();